stanly3690/HotSpotAnalysis_Plugin/README.md

 **Note**: this material is based on the **old version of the plugin**!

+#####Annuncement 01/2017
+- Enable the use of negative numerical attributes [Getis and Ord, 1996]
+- Enabled polygon shapefiles as input using Queen's case contiguity spatial weight matrix.
+- Enabled the possibility of slecting between normality assumption (default) and standard normal approximation for permutation   for the computation of Gi* Z-scores and associated p-values.

 #####Annuncement 12/2016
 New check botton to eneable the usage of **row standardized** spatial weights